OpenNTF/org.openntf.domino/README.md

 Java and .NET applications.
 Take a look at YourKit's leading software products:
 <a href="http://www.yourkit.com/java/profiler/index.jsp">YourKit Java Profiler</a> and
 <a href="http://www.yourkit.com/.net/profiler/index.jsp">YourKit .NET Profiler</a>.

+We cannot recommend YourKit enough.
+It's a superb profiling tool with great Eclipse integration.
+If you're serious about Java development, you need to be using YourKit.
+No arguments, just do it.